Homemade Vanilla Extract with Vanilla Extract Labels

 The Madagascar Bourbon vanilla bean is the most popular and Indian vanilla beans are the most consistent.

-The most economical beans are Madagascar Bourbon Beans, still expensive, but keep in mind this is a long term investment.
+The most economical beans are Madagascar vanilla beans; still expensive, but keep in mind this is a long-term investment.
 I’ve purchased my vanilla beans primarily from Costco (when in stock) or Amazon.
-(Source)

 What is Better, A or B Grade Vanilla Beans?